How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 When you feel connected to somebody, how do you know it?

-Where do you experience that feeling?
+Where exactly do you experience that feeling?

 Western culture is extremely mind-centered, and as a result, not very body-centered.
 But as we’ve established, we do not feel with our mind.
 We feel with our body.
-So as a result of not being very aware of that body, most of our feelings are hidden from other people (and even ourselves) in our day to day life.
+Since the body is where we feel these feelings, it is also where we experience connection, friendship and love.

-It’s not like in Western culture, we never try to talk about feelings.
 But when we do, we usually end up doing so by talking about the thoughts we have about those feelings.
-“I have been depressed lately”, “I’m stressed because of work” or “I wish wasn’t so tired” are all examples of this.
+“I have been depressed lately”, “I’m stressed because of work” or“I wish wasn’t so tired” are all examples of this.

 True emotional communication happens when we share what we are actually feeling and experiencing in this moment without creating stories about it